jasonLaster/ebi/PORTFOLIO_APPROXIMATION.md

 2. **"Portfolio approximation results not found"**

-   - Run the optimization script first: `node scripts/approximate_holdings.js`
+   - Run the optimization script first: `bun scripts/approximate-holdings.ts`
    - Check that the data files exist in the correct locations

 3. **"API request failed"**
-   - Ensure the development server is running: `pnpm dev`
+   - Ensure the development server is running: `bun run dev`
    - Check that the API endpoints are properly configured

 ### Performance Optimization